-The Department of Health and Human Development serves the public by:
+The Department of Counseling serves the public by:

-- 1. Educating and training professionals in various fields related to health and human well-being, - 2.
-Conducting research and creative activities in areas related to health and human development, and - 3.
-Conducting service/outreach activities that contribute to the general education and personal development of individuals, families, and systems within the University and community and at local, state, national, and international levels.
+- 1. Educating and training professionals in various fields related to mental health and counseling. - 2.
+Conducting research and creative activities in areas related to counseling and counselor education. - 3.
+Conducting service/outreach activities that contribute to the general education and personal development of individuals, families, and systems within the university and community and at local, state, national, and international levels.

-The Department of Health and Human Development offers a variety of undergraduate and graduate opportunities from which to choose.
-There are eight areas of undergraduate study and six areas of graduate study.
-Students may earn Bachelor of Science, Master of Education, or Master of Science degrees.
+The Department of Counseling offers a variety of graduate and certificate opportunities from which to choose.
+There are three areas of graduate study and two graduate level certificates.